codership/documentation/galeracluster/source/documentation/arbitrator.rst

 In addition to the standard configuration, any parameter available to Galera Cluster also works with Galera Arbitrator, excepting those prefixed by ``repl``.
 When you start it as a service, you can set those using the ``GALERA_OPTIONS`` parameter.

-.. note:: For more information on the options available to Galera Arbitrator, see :doc:`galera-parameters`.
+For more information on the options available to Galera Arbitrator, see :doc:`galera-parameters`.